There is no universal blueprint as to how you should backpack. We all have our own motivations, needs and levels of experience.

 4. Emphasise multi-purpose items

 Necessity is the mother of invention.
 Many items in your backpacking kit, such as sleeping mat, hiking poles and cooking pot can serve more than one purpose.
 By emphasising multi-function equipment, you can eliminate redundant or duplicate items and thereby decrease overall pack weight.
-See Double Duty for suggestions.
+See Double Duty for a list of 15 suggestions.

 There is nothing new under the sun.
 For millennia, indigenous peoples around the globe, including the native inhabitants of Australia, the Americas and Sub-Saharan Africa, were all covering vast distances without the aid of fancy shelters, packs and footwear.
 They did so in an unencumbered lightweight fashion, which emphasised practicality and necessity over superfluous luxuries.
 By choosing to “go lighter” you are essentially making a conscious decision to adopt a similarly uncluttered approach to your time out in the wilderness.

 The essence of backpacking lightly has little to do with gear minutiae and base weight.
-They’re just tangible barometers.
-What it really comes down to is embracing simplicity, whilst simultaneously accumulating the knowledge and skills to hike safely and happily in your chosen environment(s).
+They are just tangible barometers.
+What it really comes down to is embracing simplicity, whilst simultaneously accumulating the knowledge and skills necessary to hike safely and comfortably in your chosen environment.